Kos/kos.gd/posts/2026-02-arduino-without-arduino.md

 My Pro Micro board behaved like this too (initially), but the first time I flashed the board manually through avrdude, I noticed **it no longer shows up in Device Manager!** I thought I broke it...
 But this is understandable: The code for opening the serial port is added to the program by the Arduino IDE, so if I'm not using the IDE, my board doesn't attempt to open a serial port at all.

 Luckily I can just restart the board myself!

-The Pro Micro doesn't have a reset button, so I made my own:
+The Pro Micro doesn't have a reset button, so I wired one up on a breadboard.

-(picture)

 There's another Pro Micro-specific caveat here: Normally when powering up the board, the Sparkfun-themed bootloader goes straight to the program; I have to double-click the reset button to reboot the board into a mode where the bootloader waits for 8 seconds.